When systems break, ordinary people push back

 What do we owe the knowledge that shaped us?
 And what happens when sharing it means risking its destruction?

-In six interlocking stories spanning four decades and three continents, Common Ground follows masters of rare disciplines — an art conservator who sees hidden layers in colonial paintings, a cartographer learning to map what instruments cannot measure, a chef carrying three traditions of fire in his scarred hands — as they confront the impossible ethics of knowledge that survives only by staying hidden.
+In six interlocking stories spanning four decades and five continents, Common Ground follows masters of rare disciplines — an art conservator who sees hidden layers in colonial paintings, a cartographer learning to map what instruments cannot measure, a chef carrying three traditions of fire in his scarred hands — as they confront the impossible ethics of knowledge that survives only by staying hidden.

 A documentary filmmaker deletes eleven minutes of sacred footage while a tribal council watches.
 A meteorologist discovers the atmosphere preserves chemical signatures of mass graves.